drexlerd/flatmemory/README.md

 # Flatmemory

 Flatmemory is a C++20 library for serializing nested data types into a sequence of bytes with zero-cost deserialization.
-Flatmemory can be used to decrease memory allocations to almost zero and to obtain better cache locality.
+Flatmemory can be used to decrease memory allocations and to obtain better cache locality.
 Flatmemory computes the memory layouts at compile time.
+Flatmemory reuses memory during the construction of buffers.
+Flatmemory provides containers to store the buffers that require only a few memory allocations for a storing a collection of buffers.

 Flatmemory currently provides the following non-trivial composite types: